 The air is getting cooler in many parts of the country.
 The leaves are starting to change colors and fall off of the trees.
 Pumpkin patches are starting to pop up and seasonal flavors are filling grocery stores!
 This time of the year is so great!
 Fall is a wonderful season.
 Fall crafts are fun as well.
-My kids love to paint.
+My kids love to paint and easy art projects for kids.
 Watercolors are their favorite but ever once in a while they want to be messy and do shaving cream painting.
 It’s an easy way to paint that might be a little messy but is so easy to clean up.
 Often they will just dip their fingers in the shaving cream paint and do more of a finger painting craft but today we decided on shaving cream painted leaves!

 Shaving Cream Painted Leaves Tutorial

 - Shaving Cream

 - Leaves printed off of computer or hand drawn or traced by your children

 - Paint (washable is ok but acrylic works best)